langchain-ai/langchain/docs/ecosystem/replicate.md

 ## Calling a model

-Find a model on the [replicate explore page](https://replicate.com/explore), and then paste in the model name and version in this format: model_name/version
+Find a model on the [Replicate explore page](https://replicate.com/explore), and then paste in the model name and version in this format: `owner-name/model-name:version`

 For example, for this [flan-t5 model]( https://replicate.com/daanelson/flan-t5), click on the API tab.
 The model name/version would be: `daanelson/flan-t5:04e422a9b85baed86a4f24981d7f9953e20c5fd82f6103b74ebc431588e1cec8`